-The starter motor for Renault Duster is a four-pole, four-brush DC motor with permanent magnet excitation, combined with an electromagnetic two-winding traction relay
+The Renault Duster starter is a four-pole, four-brush DC motor with permanent magnet excitation, combined with an electromagnetic two-winding traction relay

-Covers and stator housing are tightened with two bolts.
+The covers and the stator housing are tightened with two bolts.
 Permanent magnets are fixed in the stator housing.

-Rotation from the shaft of the electric motor armature is transmitted to the drive gear through the freewheel clutch.
+The rotation from the armature shaft of the electric motor is transmitted to the drive gear through the freewheel.

-When the key is turned in the ignition switch to the "D" (engine start) position, the battery voltage is applied to the retractor and retaining windings of the traction relay, as a result the drive lever moves and the starter gear engages with the engine flywheel toothed rim.
+When the key in the ignition switch is turned to position “D” (engine start), the voltage from the battery is applied to the retracting and holding windings of the traction relay, as a result, the drive lever moves and the starter gear engages with the toothed rim of the engine flywheel.

-At the same time, the armature of the traction relay closes the power contacts (at this moment, the retracting winding is turned off) and the voltage from the battery is supplied to the starter motor.
+At the same time, the armature of the traction relay closes the power contacts (at this moment, the retractor winding is turned off) and voltage is supplied to the starter motor from the battery.

-The starter armature turns the engine crankshaft through the freewheel clutch.
+The starter armature rotates the engine crankshaft through the freewheel.

-After starting the engine, when the speed of the gear wheel exceeds the speed of the starter shaft, the freewheel is unlocked and slips, protecting the starter from high speed and damage.
+After starting the engine, when the speed of the gear exceeds the speed of the starter shaft, the freewheel will unlock and slip, protecting the starter from high speed and damage.

-We install the car on a viewing ditch or lift.
+We install the car on a viewing ditch or a lift.

 Unscrew the nut with a 10 head

-We remove the tip of the wire from the control output of the traction relay
+Remove the wire tip from the control output of the traction relay

-The nut is attached to the wire end
+The nut is fixed on the end of the wire

-With a 13 head, unscrew the upper starter mounting bolt
+With a head of 13, unscrew the upper starter mounting bolt

-We unscrew the lower starter mounting bolt (shown at the bottom of the car).
+Unscrew the lower starter mounting bolt (shown from the bottom of the car).

-This bolt also secures the wiring harness holder bracket.
+This bolt also secures the harness holder bracket

 Remove the starter